-Under this program, an Interlock device is hardwired into a vehicle to monitor the driver’s alcohol consumption.
-If the driver blows above a certain level, the engine will quite simply not start.
+Under this program, an interlock device is hardwired into a vehicle to monitor the driver’s alcohol consumption.
+If the driver blows above a certain level, the engine will not start.
 The most obvious advantage of the system is that the offender can continue to drive, meaning that family life and employment will not be affected, but the community is also safe from drink driving.

 Traffic Offender Intervention Program

 The Traffic Offender Intervention Program could also be made compulsory for all those charged with drink driving offences.